igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 At the time, I didn't think this was a big deal.

 *USCIS says I'm legally entitled to work.
 All the paperwork has been cleared.
-I'm just missing the actual card, which should be arriving at my correct address soon because I set up a forwarding address with the United States Postal Service.*
+I'm just missing the actual card, which should be arriving at my correct address soon because I set up a forwarding address with USPS.*

 I shared my mailing snag with the Human Resources person in the Music Department, and assured them that there was enough time for my EAD to bounce between USCIS's return address in Missouri and my new address in Amherst before classes started.